-Phase EMF Activity Objectives Process Responsibility Outcome Pre- planning Adequate dissemination of EMF awareness to Communities Capacity building and training programmes Identification of subproject/interventio n and Screening of activities against Checklists To ensure that sub-projects with potentially significant environmental/ social issues are identified at an early stage and avoided.
+Phase EMF Activity Objectives Process Responsibility Outcome Pre- planning Adequate dissemination of EMF awareness to Communities Capacity building and training programmes Screening of selected activities To ensure that sub-projects with potentially significant environmental/ social issues are identified at an early stage and avoided.
 Evaluate all the available information /on environmental aspects.
 Based on this level of screening, field visits, compiling with regulatory requirements the sub-project is eligible for selection or rejection.
 Village facilitators to support communities in preparation of safeguard checklists.
 SPMU, DPMU Environment Officers Plan selected/ rejected Based on screening, ascertain if any mitigation is required.
-Selection of C-NRM Plan activities to be taken up for planning and design and finalizing procedures to ensure Environmental compliance.
+Selection of C-NRM Planactivities to be taken up for planning and design and finalizing procedures to ensure Environmental compliance.
 Planning Preparation of C-NRM plan, application of EGs To ensure that relevant environmental issues have been identified and appropriate mitigation measures have been designed to address them.
-C-NRM plans with, environmental guidelines and mitigation measures detailed in the EMF shall be approved by environment manager in SPMU District level Environment Development Specialist /Block level officials Costs of EMF mitigation measures and monitoring incorporated into the C-NRM Plan.
+C-NRM planswith, environmental guidelines and mitigation measures detailed in the EMF shall be approved by environment manager in SPMU District level Environment Development Specialist /Block level officials Costs of EMF mitigation measures and monitoring incorporated into the C-NRM Plan.
 Implement ation Implementation of Environmental Guidelines and mitigation measures.
 Compliance with EMF provisions and monitoring measures To ensure that the prescribed environmental mitigation measures are implemented.
 Environment: The prescribed environmental mitigation measures as identified through the EMF are adequately implemented, indicators are monitored.
 District and Village environment specialists monitor implementation.
-Semi-annual safeguards progress report will indicate (i) That EGs have been incorporated into the implementation phase of low impact subprojects (ii) monitoring as per list of indicators O&M Supervision, Monitoring and Evaluation Environmental supervision and monitoring To ensure that environmental guidelines are integrated into the sub- projects Environment: Monitoring of indicators will be conducted as per project monitoring protocol. environment specialists in SPMU, DPMUs PMU will submit bi annual reports to The World Bank on Safeguards Implementation.
+Semi-annual safeguards progress report will indicate (i) That EGs have been incorporated into the implementation phase of low impact subprojects (ii) monitoring as per list of indicators O&M Supervision, Monitoring and Evaluation Environmental supervision and monitoring To ensure that environmental guidelines are integrated into the subprojects Environment: Monitoring of indicators will be conducted as per project monitoring protocol. environment specialists in SPMU, DPMUs PMU will submit bi annual reports to The World Bank on Safeguards Implementation.